 There’s nothing more entertaining than an interactive FMV game, choosing what actions and dialogue the on-screen characters perform and watching as the events play out in front of you.
 Over the years I’ve played many of these, such as The Shapeshifting Detective, Planet of the Apes: Last Frontier, and Hidden Agenda, some were CGI and some are full-motion video (FMV).
 This week I had the chance to play The Complex, the latest FMV interactive thriller from the publisher who has brought us a number of these titles, Wales Interactive.

 I’ve played through this game about fifteen times so far, unlocked all nine endings, and obtained the platinum trophy.
 Each time I played it, I saw new things, discovered more dialogue, experienced alternative pathways, and chose to slap Rees each and every time the choice popped up!
-This is the beauty about combining a movie with gaming mechanics, it allows the viewer/gamer to choose their own narrative and alter the story in whichever way they wish – within limits.
+This is the beauty of combining a movie with gaming mechanics, it allows the viewer/gamer to choose their own narrative and alter the story in whichever way they wish – within limits.

 So, let’s put on our protective gear and check out the thrilling story of The Complex…